Stable Super-Resolution of Images: A Theoretical Study: Main Results

-for every measurable sets $A_1,A_2\subseteq \I^2$.
-If we were to think of $z_1,z_2$ as two piles of dirt, then $d_W(z_1,z_2)$ \edit{can be interpreted as} the least amount of work needed to transform $z_1$ to $z_2$.
-The Wasserstein distance is defined only if the TV norms of the two measures are equal.
-The generalized Wasserstein distance \edit{extends} $d_W$ to allow for calculating the distance between nonnegative measures with different TV norms.
-It is defined by
+for all measurable sets $A_1,A_2\subseteq \I^2$.
+If we were to think of $z_1,z_2$ as two piles of dirt, then $d_{\W}(z_1,z_2)$ \editr{is} the least amount of work needed to transform \editr{one pile to the other}.
+The Wasserstein distance is defined only if the TV norms of the two measures are equal, \editr{i.e., $\| z_1\|_{\mathrm{TV}} = \|z_2\|_{\mathrm{TV}} $.} The generalized Wasserstein distance \edit{extends} $d_\W$ \editr{and} allow\editr{s} for calculating the distance between nonnegative measures with different TV norms.